MMA Fighters

 In addition to his impressive career and track record as a fighter, Chuck Liddell has appeared in many successful Hollywood movies.
 In 2003, he made an uncredited appearance as a cage fighter in the Jet Li action movie, Cradle 2 the Grave, co-starring DMX and Tom Arnold.
 He continued to appear in minor roles in a string of films throughout the 2000s, including The Death and Life of Bobby 2 and Bachelor Party Vegas.

-Liddell’s acting career reached new heights in 2013 when he performed alongside Jim Carrey in the hit comedy Kick-Ass 2 as himself.
+Liddell’s acting career reached new heights in 2013 when he performed as himself alongside Jim Carrey in the hit comedy Kick-Ass 2.
 He has since consistently appeared in many action films, including War Pigs, in which he played Sergeant McGreevy, and Acceleration.

 Chuck Liddell has complemented his big screen roles with several appearances on television shows over the years, beginning with 2006’s Blade: The Series.
 The following year, he appeared in a single episode of Entourage and later voiced a character in the Matt Groening animated comedy The Simpsons.
 Liddell has also made guest appearances in shows such as Blue Mountain State, Hawaii Five-0, and Bones, frequently playing himself.